foaly-nr1/cyf-react/lambda/events/README.md

 ### Ideal / Future
 Be able to have a course page where you can see all the modules and who is leading them and how many volunteers have committed
 Send thank you for attending + feedback form to all those who attended a class Be able to get a report of which mentors lead/attended which modules, be able to send them feedback form.
-Could tie attendance record to mentors page so that it is easy for students and coaches to see profiles of mentors?
+Could tie attendanc to mentors page so that it is easy for students and coaches to see profiles of mentors
 Keep attendance of students and be able to get feedback from students who attended a class Student Profiles for mentors to be able to get to understand a students background and what prior experience they have to better mentor them.
-Mentors should be able to receive a general background of the students and areas where they need to work on.

 ### Reference
 Codebar sign-up process: the first UI is a bit confusing but the overall process it’s very straightforward